Simulation Improves Efficiency of District Heating Grids

 The dynamic simulation of district heating grids has huge advantages: using the software, the grid operator can read both the temperature and the flow conditions at any point in the district heating grid at all times.
 In doing so, the inlet temperatures provided at the power plant and mass flow fed into the grid can be controlled, which implies that the costs of switching on gas turbines for heat generation can be avoided.

-© TWL AG
+© Technische Werke Ludwigshafen AG

 Dynamic Simulation